adrian-prajsnar/adrian-prajsnar/README.md

 - 🔗 Connect with me on [LinkedIn](https://www.linkedin.com/in/adrian-prajsnar/).
 - 📧 Reach out to me via [Email](mailto:adrian.prajsnar11@gmail.com).

-Thank you for stopping by my profile! <br>
+Thank you for stopping by my profile!
 Please don't hesitate to contact me for any inquiries, collaborations, or just to chat about web development and technology. 😊